X

 14 comments

-Across the reverse mortgage lender landscape, there are a variety of company types: banks and non-banks; large national lenders; and small regional ones.
+Across the reverse mortgage lender landscape, there are a variety of company types: banks and non-banks, large national lenders, and small regional lenders.
 Over time, many large banks have exited the reverse mortgage business, while independent non-bank lenders today comprise most of the reverse mortgage volume.
-Still, there are changes that take place within the lender landscape from time to...
-Read Full Article
+Still, changes occur in the lender landscape from time to time, and 2019 was...

 6 comments